microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-validatebulkresize.md

 ## Response

-If successful, this method returns a `200 OK` response code and the requested [cloudPcResizeValidateResult](../resources/cloudPcResizeValidationResult.md) object collection in the response body..
+If successful, this method returns a `200 OK` response code and the requested [cloudPcResizeValidateResult](../resources/cloudPcResizeValidationResult.md) object collection in the response body.

 ## Examples